sorell/tripping-robot/README.md

 timecmp
 -------
 Timecmp is a utility to compare timestamps that can roll over.
 There're C-style and C++-style implementations.
+Supports timers uneven to 8 bits.